clinical-genomics-uppsala/poppy_uppsala/docs/output_files.md

 ## Structure of the folder with the output files

 The folder with the output files is essentially the home folder `{analysisID}` in which Snakemake is run.
-If the pipeline is run without the option `--notemp` in Snakemake, most of the files created during the analysis are deleted upon completion of the pipeline.
+If the pipeline is run *without the option `--notemp`* in Snakemake, most of the files created during the analysis are temporary intermediate files.
+Those are deleted upon completion of the pipeline.
 Else, the structure of the home folder should be the following one:

 ```bash